Wii system software: IOS

 The Wii's firmware has many active branches known as IOSes, thought by the Wii homebrew developers to stand for "Input Output Systems" or "Internal Operating Systems".
 The currently active IOS, also simply referred to as just "IOS," runs on a separate ARM926EJ-S processor unofficially nicknamed Starlet, which resides within the Hollywood GPU.
 The patent for the Wii U shows a similar device which is simply named "Input/Output Processor".
 IOS controls I/O between the code running on the main Broadway processor and the various Wii hardware that does not also exist on the GameCube.

 Except for bug fixes, new IOS versions do not replace existing IOS versions.
 Instead, Wii consoles have multiple IOS versions installed.
 All native Wii software (including games distributed on Nintendo optical discs, the System Menu itself, Virtual Console games, WiiWare, and Wii Channels), with the exception of certain homebrew applications, have the IOS version hardcoded into the software.

 When the software is run, the IOS that is hardcoded gets loaded by the Wii, which then loads the software itself.
-If that IOS does not exist on the Wii, in the case of disc-based software, it gets installed automatically with a system update (after the user is prompted).
+If that IOS does not exist on the Wii, in the case of disc-based software, it would be installed automatically with a system update (after the user is prompted).
 With downloaded software, this should not theoretically happen, as the user cannot access the shop to download software unless the player has all the IOS versions that they require.
-However, if homebrew is used to forcefully install or run a piece of software when the required IOS does not exist, the user is brought back to the system menu.
+However, if homebrew is used to forcefully install or run a piece of software when the required IOS does not exist, the user is redirected to the system menu.

 Nintendo created this system so that new updates would not unintentionally break compatibility with older games, but it does have the side effect that it uses up space on the Wii's internal NAND Flash memory.
 IOSes are referred to by their number, which can theoretically be between 3 and 255, although many numbers are skipped, presumably being development versions that were never completed.

 Only one IOS version can run at any given time.
 The only time an IOS is not running is when the Wii enters GameCube backward compatibility mode, during which the Wii runs a variant of IOS specifically for GameCube games, MIOS, which contains a modified version of the GameCube's IPL.
 Custom IOSes, called cIOSes, can be installed with homebrew.
 The main purpose of cIOS is to allow homebrew users to use other homebrew apps such as USB Loader GX (allows games stored in the WBFS file format to be run from a USB stick).